Are you ready to crush your Black Friday weekend with a micro-influencer marketing campaign?

 So that begs the question: are you ready?

 Contact ApexDrop Today

 It may seem distant, but Black Friday and all of the shopping mania that leads up to it is right around the corner.
 If you’re interested in an influencer marketing campaign this holiday season, start early and give yourself time to reuse the incredible content that your influencers create.
-If you’d like to learn more about our ramp-up process, the brands we’ve worked with, and what differentiates ApexDrop, visit our demo page to schedule a time to chat.
+If you’d like to learn more about our ramp-up process, the brands we’ve worked with, and what differentiates ApexDrop, schedule a time to chat.